-“Wat is dat?” asked my girlfriend’s three year old cousin as she pointed to the image of a brightly coloured sheep.
+“Wat is dat?” asked my girlfriend’s three year old niece as she pointed to the image of a brightly coloured sheep.

 “Het is een schaap.”
 I informed her.

-We were sitting on the sofa of her parent’s cabin as she proudly showed me her new story book and inquisitively asked me the names of all the animals within.
+We were sitting on the sofa of her parent’s place as she proudly showed me her new story book and inquisitively asked me the names of all the animals within.
+I’d been learning Dutch off and on a bit for a few years.
+I still wan’t great at it but I was trying to show off just a little.
+A conversation with a three year old Dutch child seemed like it should be manageable.

 “En wat is dat?”
 She asked pointing to another smiling animal.